kukuu/AGILITY/white-paper/README-scaffolding.md

 8. Agree on a definition of done and rebuild confidence with the customer.

- ## Softwared Architecture & Standards
+ ## Software Architecture & Standards

  Software architecture refers to the high level structures of a software system and the discipline of creating such structures and systems.
 Each structure comprises software elements, relations among them, and properties of both elements and relations.